Step by step planning

 You now have a wish list of activities.
 It's time to take a look at the map of Switzerland.
 See where everything is located, and do not underestimate travel times.
 Distances may be short, but traveling in the mountains takes time.
 Traveling times by train can be found in the timetable.
 For traveling by car, please look here.

-If you leave Switzerland by plane, then you may want to consider your last base town to be close to the airport (max. one hour of traveling), especially if your flight departs in the morning.
+If you leave Switzerland by plane, you may want your last base town to be close to the airport (max. one hour of traveling), especially if your flight departs in the morning.
 If that's not an option: there are comfortable airport hotels for your last night.

 A final note: there's nothing wrong with picking one base town only.
 It's relaxed to only have to do the unpacking and packing once, and many regions offer plenty to do and see to keep you busy for two weeks or more.
 The Bernese Oberland and Lake Lucerne are good examples.
 If you don't mind a few days of longer travels, you can still see a fair bit of Switzerland that way.
 Even an isolated resort like Zermatt would be an option, but that does limit your options, especially in case of bad weather.